 - Introduces physical, chemical and molecular testing methods for the analysis and characterization of hospital wastewater

-- Discusses the environmental impact and health hazards of Hospital Wastewater
+- Discusses the environmental impact and health hazards of hospital wastewater

 - Explains hospital wastewater and its role in microbial evolution

-Undergraduate, graduate students, researchers, wastewater treatment professionals
+Undergraduates, graduate students, researchers, wastewater treatment professionals

 1. Introduction to Wastewater Microbiology – Special emphasis on Hospital wastewater